Avaiga/taipy-doc/docs/userman/advanced_features/auth/authorization.md

 # Run the Orchestrator service with specific Credentials

-Running the Orchestrator service requires authorization with the `TAIPY_EXECUTOR` role.
+Running the Orchestrator service requires authorization with the `TAIPY_EDITOR` role.

-You can specify which `Credentials^` will be used to authorize the actions performed by running the Orchestrator service.
+You can specify which `Credentials^` will be used to authorize the actions performed by running the Orchestrator service (editing the tasks, jobs, submissions, data nodes, and data node's data).

 ```python
 from taipy.auth import Authorize, login